AshwinParanjape/vim-python-ide/README.md

 ## Setup
 If you want all of these features, and don't mind starting vimrc from scratch, simply clone this repository and run `bash setup.sh`. *It will overwrite your .vimrc, but save the old one as .vimrc.backup .* This is done to automate installation while avoiding a clash with the previous setup.

 It uses [Plug](https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim) as the plugin manager and has a separate vimrc file with keybindings/configurations corresponding to each plugin that you can customize.
 You can even exclude the plugin and the corresponding vimrc file if you don't want to use it.
-If you fork this repo, and push your customizations, you can easily setup vim anywhere (e.g. friend's computer, servers)
+If you fork this repo, and push your customizations, you can easily setup vim anywhere (e.g. friend's computer, servers).
+The setup script will automatically install the vim plugins and coc extensions.

+For full text search, I like using ripgrep (rg), a fast regex search written in Rust, for full text serach, (exposed as `:Rg` via fzf).
+To install ripgrep on your system follow these [installation instructions](https://github.com/BurntSushi/ripgrep#installation).

+The installation script adds the default keybindings for each package (for e.g. `coc.vimrc`).
+But feel free to edit them and make them your own.
+Each plugin has good documentation on how to update the keybindings.

 ## Plugins (a.k.a. what's being installed)
 We will use the following plugins